-As the survey forms I.167. deal with usually complex accounting information from large enterprises, the compiling staff should be qualified and trained in accounting.
+I.167.
+As the survey forms usually deal with complex accounting information from large enterprises, the compiling staff should be qualified and trained in accounting.
 Different survey questionnaires may be used for direct investors, direct investment enterprises, enterprises that are both direct investors and direct investment enterprises, and other enterprises.